PeterCamejo/phoneafriend/README.md

 **What's next for PhoneAFriend:  **
-Comment Flash messages/errors
-Basic styling
+Navbar
 Users/Authentication/Authorization

 **Completed so far: **
-Posts CRUD without Authentication.
+Posts CRUD without Auth
 Basic flash messages and errors for posts.
-Add and Delete comments to Posts
+Add and Delete comments to Posts without Auth